Average Final Compensation

 Since January 1, 2012, employers have been required to report Earnable Compensation as either "base pay” or "compensation over base" (COB) for all Group I and Group II members not vested prior to that date.
 COB includes, but is not limited to, overtime, shift differentials, stipends, and longevity pay.

-Under changes to the definition of AFC made in 2011, the percentage of COB used in the AFC calculation for members who were not vested prior to January 1, 2012, is the lesser of the percentage of COB in the high 5 years of Earnable Compensation or the percentage of COB reported since January 1, 2012, excluding the high 5 years.
+Under changes to the definition of AFC made in 2011, the percentage of COB used in the AFC calculation for members who were not vested prior to January 1, 2012 (Tier B and Tier C), is the lesser of the percentage of COB in the high 5 years of Earnable Compensation or the percentage of COB reported since January 1, 2012, excluding the high 5 years.